Matt Vogel (swimmer)

 Matthew Haynes Vogel (born June 3, 1957) is a swim coach of over forty years, an American former competition swimmer for the University of Tennessee, a 1976 Olympic gold medalist in the butterfly and medley relay, and a former world record-holder in the 4x100-meter medley relay event.

 Age group swimming

-Born in 1957, Vogel began competitive swimming near his hometown of Fort Wayne for Coach Glen Hummer where he competed at the YMCA in Huntington, Indiana and in the quarry where each summer the National Long Distance Championships were held.
-Hummer had brought prominence and recognition to the Huntington Y, having taught swimming technique to Hall of Fame Coach George Haines and '68 Olympic champion Sharon Wichman.
+Born in 1957, Vogel began competitive swimming near his hometown of Fort Wayne for Coach Glenn Hummer where he competed at the nearby YMCA in Huntington, Indiana and in the quarry where each summer the National Long Distance Championships were held.
+Vogel swam with Hummer's YMCA team beginning at the age of seven from around 1964–74, but left the program in his High School Senior year to swim with a Fort Wayne YMCA team.
+Hummer brought prominence and recognition to the Huntington Y, having taught swimming technique to Hall of Fame Coach George Haines and '68 Olympic champion Sharon Wichman.
 Swimming with the Huntingdon Y, at fifteen Vogel swam a 2:11 for the 200 Individual Medley, placing fourth in the Indiana AAU Senior Swimming Championships in March 1972.

 YMCA Nationals champion

 As a high school senior in 1975 he competed in the YMCA Nationals in Ft.
 Lauderdale, Florida, and alerting competitors to his specialty, he notched a career-making win in the 100-yard butterfly and a second-place finish in the 200-yard fly.
 His victory in the 100-yard fly made him the YMCA age group national champion in the event, a distinction he would need to earn a college scholarship.
 Vogel graduated Fort Wayne's Snider High School in June 1975, but unlike many elite High School age group swimmers, he never swam with his high school team, so his prospects for a college swimming career were more limited.